hansjohnsonn/ASIM/README.md

 ## First steps:

+1. Clone the Repo locally
-1. Run the file *RUN_ME_FIRST.py*
+2. Run the file *RUN_ME_FIRST.py*
-2. Check to make sure that directories *Data*, *ASIMData*, *TASDData*, and *TASDDataUpdate* have been created.
+3. Check to make sure that directories *Data*, *ASIMData*, *TASDData*, and *TASDDataUpdate* have been created.
-3. run: *pip install -r requirments.txt*
+4. run: *pip install -r requirments.txt*
-4. Register an account on this website to get ASIM information: https://asdc.space.dtu.dk/
+5. Register an account on this website to get ASIM information: https://asdc.space.dtu.dk/
 	- This may take 1-5 business days to get registered, so give yourself ample time to do so!

 ##  Get data